top of page

 23.11.
 2022

-With Carolin Kropff and guests.
+With Carolin Kropff

-This workshop talk is dedicated to the pioneers of improv quilting, the women of Gee's Bend, the great Rosie Lee Tompkins, and how we can create textile surfaces through intuitive, non-systematic cutting and recombining.
+This workshop talk was dedicated to the pioneers of improv quilting, the women of Gee's Bend, the great Rosie Lee Tompkins, and how we can create textile surfaces through intuitive, non-systematic cutting and recombining.

 Gee's Bend quilts are among the most important cultural contributions of African Americans in the United States.
 The women who made them and continue to make them today originate from Alabama, a sparsely fertile remote piece of land called Gee's Bend.
 Many residents are descended from former slaves of the Pettway Plantation.